 click to enlarge with captions

-Please contact our office in advance if you want to bring a group of more than 6 people and/or three cars to any one of our sanctuaries.
+Please contact our office in advance if you want to bring a group of more than 6 people and/or three cars to any of our sanctuaries.
 Parking is very limited and there are other groups regularly scheduled to meet at our sanctuaries.

-Even if your group wishes to visit without an Audubon guide, please contact us in advance to let us know when you will be visiting and the estimated number of vehicles and visitors in your group.
+Even if your group wishes to visit without an Audubon guide, always contact us in advance to let us know when you will be visiting and the estimated number of vehicles and visitors in your group.
 Thank you.